2006 Arizona Cardinals season: Week 6: vs. Chicago Bears

 The Cardinals came out smoking early as quarterback Matt Leinart for the second straight week threw two touchdown passes in the first quarter, connecting with wide receivers Bryant Johnson and Anquan Boldin.
 Cardinals kicker Neil Rackers converted field goals of 41 and 28 yards respectively to give the Cardinals a seemingly insurmountable 20–0 halftime lead.
 During a halftime ceremony former St. Louis Cardinals tackle Dan Dierdorf was inducted into the stadium's ring of honor.
 The Cardinals held Bears quarterback Rex Grossman in check, forcing him into six turnovers (four interceptions and two fumbles).
 Bears kicker Robbie Gould drilled a 23-yard field goal midway through the third quarter for the Bears' only offensive points of the night.
 Cardinals kicker Rackers responded with a 29-yard field goal of his own to extend the lead to 23–3.
 The Bears went on to score 21 unanswered points on defense and special teams, two fumble recoveries by Mike Brown and Charles Tillman respectively, and an 82-yard punt return touchdown by rookie Devin Hester.
 Cardinals kicker Rackers was set up to win the game with a 40-yard field goal in the waning minutes, but the kick sailed wide left and they dropped to 1–5 on the season.

 The loss marked the first time in history that a team blew a 20-point lead to an opponent who did not score any offensive touchdowns.
 At the post-game press conference, head coach Dennis Green erupted at reporters.
 "The Bears are who we thought they were!
 That's why we took the damn field!
 Now, if you want to crown them, then crown their ass!
 But they are who we thought they were, and we let them off the hook!"
 He then smacked the microphone before storming out of the room.
 The clip quickly became a highlight of sports shows and popular online.
-(An edited version of the clip is being used in current Coors Light advertisements).
+(An edited version of the clip was being used in current Coors Light advertisements).
 Chicago Bears quarterback Rex Grossman told Cardinals quarterback Matt Leinart after the game that Arizona deserved to have won that game.